EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

 This document gives more details about this particular solution
 ## Script Details
 - Variables need to be set in **SetEnvironment.bat** in order for the scripts to function properly.
 - **Start.bat** determines if any action needs to be taken.
-If replication is progressing normally, no action is taken.
-If a ‘move group’ or failover just occurred, replication is changed to occur between the active servers on each cluster.
+A PowerShell script is called, and if replication is determined to be progressing normally, no action is taken.
+If a ‘move group’ or failover just occurred, replication is changed to occur between the active servers on each cluster and the following actions are taken:
-- **Stop.bat** determines what kind of stop event occurred.
-If the script resource or group was stopped, no action is taken.
-If it is a ‘group move’ or failover, VM replication is removed from the Hyper-V Primary and Replica servers.
-- **Start.bat** calls a startup PowerShell script which will do the following on the Primary server:
   -	Determine which cluster has the Hyper-V Primary server role and Replica server role.
   -	Remove replication from the Primary and Replica servers if still enabled.
   -	Register the VM in Hyper-V Manager if it has not been done on the server the script is run from.
   -	Enable the VM files on the Hyper-V Replica’s Replica server as the replica source.
   -	Enable VM replication from the Hyper-V Replica’s Primary server to the Replica server.
   -	Start replication.
   -	Start VM on Hyper-V Replication Primary server*
     *This is the only step not done on the Replica server.
+- **Stop.bat** determines what kind of stop event occurred.
+If the script resource or group was stopped, no action is taken.
+If it is a ‘group move’ or failover, VM replication is removed from the Hyper-V Primary and Replica servers.
+- **Start.bat** calls a startup PowerShell script which will do the following on the Primary server:

 Scripts start or stop on the active server in either cluster.
 ## Setup